brettchalupa/brettchalupa/README.md

 ### Howdy! 🤠

 My name's Brett!
 I'm a software engineer.
-I specialize in full-stack web and API development using Ruby on Rails, Stencil.js, and GraphQL.
+I specialize in full-stack web and API development using Ruby on Rails, web componments, and GraphQL.
 When I'm not working on code for my day job, I enjoy making [games](https://brettchalupa.itch.io) and [screencasts](https://youtube.com/@brettcodes), reading, hiking, and cooking.

 - 🔭 I’m currently working on [making and finishing small games](https://brettchalupa.itch.io/)
 - 🌱 I’m currently learning Godot